 Across the STAR Council boroughs are a number of Chambers of Commerce whose aims are to support local businesses.
 More information on action and support in individual boroughs can be found on the GM Chamber of Commerce website.
-In addition, for Trafford, the Altrincham & Sale chamber has its on dedicated portal.
+In addition, for Trafford, the Altrincham & Sale chamber has its own dedicated portal.

 The ChestBack to top

 The Chest is the Procurement Portal for contracting authorities in the public sector across England’s north-west region, linking public sector buyers with suppliers.
-Registration on The Chest is free and support is available including our Guide to Registration and The Chest helpdesk.
+Registration on The Chest is free and support is available including our Guide to Registration and The Chest help desk.
 You can search for opportunities across one, more or all of the participating authorities.
 The Chest is where our councils advertise their open tender opportunities.